xkanuk/alpha-blog/README.md

-Cleanup layout - text reference
+Add pagination to views - text references
-The code updates made in the video can be found here: https://github.com/udemyrailscourse/alpha-blog-6/commit/51899366862a4f9509ffad71697af823cd0281d9
+The code changes made during the video can be found here: https://github.com/udemyrailscourse/alpha-blog-6/commit/39f3239e6be61c1d323cb1845aa81a1a54b0c6fb

-Summary of updates:

-- 'Update your profile' button added to users show page.
+The will_paginate gem docs and references can be found here: https://github.com/mislav/will_paginate

+Summary:

-- Redirect updated in users_controller update action to go to the users show page, instead of the articles listing page.
+- Installed the will_paginate gem to the application in order to add pagination to the articles index, users index and users show views.

-- Articles index updated by modifying the article partial, the username for users associated with articles displayed turned to links that go to the users' show page.

-- Articles show page modified to display a gravatar image of the user associated with the article.
+- Modified the styling for the pagination based on styling examples provided by the creator of the will_paginate gem here: http://mislav.github.io/will_paginate/

+- Tested out with 5 objects per page.
+This can be increased or decreased using the per_page argument in the actions.

 Overview
 Q&A
+Bookmarks
+Announcements